-The BSW Program prepares students for strengths-based generalist professional practice that teaches students to assist individuals, families, groups, organizations and communities to identify their strengths and solve problems.
+The Bachelor of Social Work (B.S.W.) program prepares students for strengths-based generalist professional practice that teaches students to assist individuals, families, groups, organizations and communities to identify their strengths and solve problems.
 Graduates will be equipped to work in a variety of public, nonprofit, and proprietary human service agencies.
-This upper division undergraduate program is designed to mesh both with community college associate degrees and the General Education Program at FGCU.
+This upper division (3000-4999 level) undergraduate program is designed to mesh both with community college associate degrees and the General Education Program at FGCU.
 In the junior and senior years, students will develop a core set of skills in case management, information and referral, and community organization which can be used in a variety of practice settings.
 Graduates are prepared for advanced study if they want to pursue a graduate degree.
-Those choosing to enter a MSW program must do so within 5 years of completing the BSW program.
-Those choosing to enter the MSW program at FGCU must do so within 5 years of completing the BSW program.
+Those choosing to enter a M.S.W. program must do so within five years of completing the B.S.W. program.

 The Department of Social Work is accredited by the Council on Social Work Education (CSWE), 1701 Duke Street, Suite 200, Alexandria, Virginia 22314: Telephone number 703-683-8080; Email firstname.lastname@example.org

-- Submit a B.S.W. transitional admission form by June 1 of your second year.
-This application is available on the BSW website and is to include:
+- Submit a B.S.W. program transitional portfolio by June 22 of your second year.
+This B.S.W. program transitional portfolio is available on the B.S.W. website and is to include:

 - Self-Disclosure Statement